Cosmaniac/Portfolio_2017-2018/index.md

 [More info](https://Cosmaniac.github.io/Portfolio_2017-2018/Calculator)

 ### Screensaver
-This is a screensaver that can be added to your computer
+This is a screensaver that can be added to your computer.

 <img src = "https://Cosmaniac.github.io/Portfolio_2017-2018/Screensaver/Screensaver.png" width = "250"/>